-The Board may wish to consider if the request is consistent and compatible with the surrounding area.
-The Board may also wish to consider the development, given the environmental constraints identified with the property.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area and to recognize existing development trends.
+The Board and the owners should note the environmental condition on the subject property may limit the development potential of the property.